How it works

 SM&CR and FCA compliance

 Xybern maps directly to SM&CR Senior Manager accountability requirements.
-Every AI decision is attributed to a specific agent with a specific authority scope and a specific enforcement record.
+Every AI decision is attributed to a specific agent with a specific permission scope and a specific authorisation record.
 FCA SYSC 8 outsourcing obligations satisfied by design.
 Full audit trail available for regulatory inspection at any time.

 SM&CR SYSC 8 FCA MiFID II